Prema Ishq Kaadhal: Plot

-Royal Raju (Sree Vishnu) is a carefree, good-for-nothing boy from West Godavari district who comes to Hyderabad to woo a city girl.
+Royal Raju (Sree Vishnu) is a carefree, good-for-nothing man from West Godavari district who comes to Hyderabad to woo a city girl.
 He wants to show off to his cousin that he can get a more beautiful girlfriend than his cousin's.
-He stays with his childhood buddy.
-One night a car crashes into a pole in front of Raju.
-Raju saves the driver who is a drunk woman and admits her to a hospital.
-She is Sameera (Ritu Varma), an ultra modern girl working as a Stylist in the film industry.
+He stays with his childhood friend.
+One night, a car crashes into a pole in front of Raju.
+Raju saves the driver, a drunk woman, and admits her to a hospital.
+She is Sameera (Ritu Varma), an ultra modern girl working as a stylist in the film industry.
 They both become friends.
 Though Raju tries to get Sameera's attention, Sameera ignores him.
-He manages to join as Assistant Director in Millenium Star Mahanama (Satyam Rajesh)'s film to get close to her as she is the stylist for the movie.
-Several comical circumstances ensue and Mahanama asks Raju to get Sameera through casting couch.
-Enraged, Raju slaps him but Sameera who doesn't know the context, misunderstands him and avoids him.
-Raju tries to apologise to her which results in her matrimonial matchmaking becoming a disaster.
+He manages to join as an assistant director in Millenium Star Mahanama's (Satyam Rajesh) film to get close to her as she is the stylist for the movie.
+Several comical circumstances ensue, and Mahanama asks Raju to get Sameera through the casting couch.
+Enraged, Raju slaps him, but Sameera, who does not know the context, misunderstands and avoids him.
+Raju tries to apologize to her, which results in her matrimonial matchmaking becoming a disaster.
 Eventually, Sameera realizes that he is innocent and apologizes for misunderstanding him.
-Later at a film function, both get drunk and make love.
-The next day, Raju expresses his feelings for her and proposes to her.
-But Sameera rejects the proposal and says that it was just an accident.
-She mentions that she doesn't have any feelings for him.
+Later at a film function, both get drunk and make love at her home.
+The next day, Raju expresses his feelings for Sameera and proposes to her, but she rejects the proposal and says that their night together was just an accident.
+She mentions that she does not have any feelings for him.
 Even though he is a dumb country brute, she was only having fun with him.
 Heartbroken, Raju shares his pain with his friend and decides to aim big and find a purpose in life.